Regulatory takings in the United States: Application of the 14th Amendment to the States

-Notably, the Keystone decision bears four dissents: Justices Rehnquist, Powell, O'Connor and Scalia.

 Health and safety takings

 Suppose the government must cut a firebreak through a forest upon private property to prevent spread of a forest fire.
 Or suppose the government destroys healthy livestock in a quarantine area to prevent spread of disease.
 These are invasive takings, but they do not fall under the per se rule described in a previous section.
 From the very first, the takings cases recognized that `all property in this country is held under the implied obligation that the owner's use of it shall not be injurious to the community.'
 Mugler v.
 Kansas, 123 U.S. 623, 665 (1887).
-The most straightforward example of this principle occurs when the government must condemn or destroy property to prevent spread of disease or other threat to the public health or safety.
-"Thus, in order to protect the health and safety of the community, government may condemn unsafe structures, may close unlawful business operations, may destroy infected trees, and surely may restrict access to hazardous areas – for example, land on which radioactive materials have been discharged, land in the path of a lava flow from an erupting volcano, or land in the path of a potentially life-threatening flood.
-When a governmental entity imposes these types of health and safety regulations, it may not be 'burdened with the condition that [it] must compensate such individual owners for pecuniary losses they may sustain, by reason of their not being permitted, by a noxious use of their property, to inflict injury upon the community.'"
+The most straightforward example of this principle occurs when the government must condemn or destroy property to prevent spread of disease or other threat to the public health or safety: Thus, in order to protect the health and safety of the community, government may condemn unsafe structures, may close unlawful business operations, may destroy infected trees, and surely may restrict access to hazardous areas – for example, land on which radioactive materials have been discharged, land in the path of a lava flow from an erupting volcano, or land in the path of a potentially life-threatening flood.
+When a governmental entity imposes these types of health and safety regulations, it may not be 'burdened with the condition that [it] must compensate such individual owners for pecuniary losses they may sustain, by reason of their not being permitted, by a noxious use of their property, to inflict injury upon the community.The mere invocation of health and safety concerns to justify a regulation does not automatically shield it from takings liability.
+As Justice Scalia explained in Lucas v.
+South Carolina Coastal Council, "Since such a [harm-prevention] justification can be formulated in practically every case, this amounts to a test of whether the legislature has a stupid staff.
+We think the Takings Clause requires courts to do more than insist upon artful harm-preventing characterizations."